-A hand written notebook belonging to World War II code breaking hero Alan Turing was up for auction recently and fetched a whopping $1,025,000.
+A hand-written notebook belonging to World War II code-breaking hero Alan Turing went up for auction recently and fetched a whopping US$1,025,000.
 Bonham’s auction house in New York sold the book.

-Turning is often cited as the father the modern computer and included the manuscript are Turing’s notes on the foundations of mathematical notations and computer science.
+Turing is often cited as the father the modern computing and artificial intelligence.
+The manuscript includes his notes on the foundations of mathematical notations and computer science.

 In addition to the notebook, the auction house also offered for sale a working German Enigma enciphering machine.
-The three-rotor device was manufactured for the German military in July 1944 and sold for $240,000.
+Manufactured for the German military in July 1944, the three-rotor device sold for $240,000.

-Despite his amazing efforts which saved countless lives and greatly helped the Allies win the war, Turing was prosecuted for homosexuality in 1952 and underwent chemical castration before he died of suspected suicide.
+Historians credit Turing’s efforts with saving countless lives and helping the Allies win the war.
+Despite that, authorities prosecuted the scientist for homosexuality in 1952.
+Later, he underwent chemical castration before finally committing suicide.
 The British Government offered Turing a public apology in 2009, while Queen Elizabeth II granted him a posthumous pardon in 2013.